 THE RAM IN THE THICKET, 2013

 Following the spectacle of the tortured trees, the quiet of the open fields filled the screen.
-The harvesting machine featured in the show was primarily an instrument designed to shake human beings with equal ferocity.
+The harvesting machine featured in the show was an instrument designed to shake human beings and fiercely embrace the visitors.

-The second project was an installation in which I reproduced an interior from the 1950s.
-Women’s voices could be heard emanating from the kitchen and the sitting-room.
+The second project was the third variation of an installation in which I reproduced an interior from the 1950s.
+A home where women’s voices could be heard [dubbed in Japanese] emanating from the kitchen and the sitting-room.
 The women talked about their lives and passed on songs and recipes.
-Through the magic of their voices and the evocative power of their recreated domestic environment, the absent women opened their intimate existence to the viewers.
+The magic of their voices and the evocative power of their stories were disseminated from the hotplates of the old kitchen stove, which were replaced by speakers.
+The absent women opened their intimate existence to the viewers.